gnuworldman/verschemes/docs/purpose.rst

-Purpose of the versioning library
+Purpose of the verschemes library
 =================================

 Most versioned components have their own method of identifying their versions.